Combined Sewer Overflow (CSO) Permits 2022

 CSO Permits 2015

-The individual CSO permits encourage permittee and community collaboration on the planning and development of projects that will provide urban redevelopment opportunities, improve water quality, beautify neighborhoods, and improve the overall quality of life in our urban communities.
+Twenty-five (25) individual CSO permits, covering 21 municipalities and effective on July 1, 2015, encourage permittee and community engagement on the planning and development of projects.
+CSO projects provide urban redevelopment opportunities, improve water quality, beautify neighborhoods, and improve the overall quality of life in our urban communities.

 A major emphasis of the 2015 permit process was the development of regional strategies to reduce the amount of storm water that flows into combined sewer systems, through the development and implementation of a Long Term Control Plan.
 These LTCPs are now being incorporated into the next round of NJPDES CSO permits.